• Courses

 Page Variables and Pageview Triggers in Google Tag Manager

-So as you already probably know, Google Tag Manager is an amazing tool that lets you manage your tracking codes and activates them whenever you need it.
+As you probably already know, Google Tag Manager is a fantastic tool that lets you manage your tracking codes and activate them whenever needed.
 With GTM, you can fire your tags whenever a visitor submits a form, clicks a link, etc.

-But the most basic one (yet, still very crucial) is the moment when the page loads.
+But the most basic (yet still very crucial) is when the page loads.
 You can instruct Google Tag Manager to fire a tag only on certain pages.
 That is possible thanks to two components: pageview triggers and page variables.

 Subscribe and Get the Ebook - Real Book Img - GTM for Beginners